unparalleled-js/docs-1/developing-connectors/sdk/authentication/header-authentication.md

 # Header Authentication

-For APIs requiring header authentication, this can be easily accomplished if when the token is supplied by the user directly.
+For APIs requiring header authentication, this can be easily accomplished if when the token is supplied by the user directly through user input fields.

 ## Example header authentication